ithil13/GSK-ppp/README.md

 The Pyramid classes are used for the gameboard and the methods needed to play.
-Each node is connected to two parent nodes and two child nodes and they share a child node are with the node next to it.
+Each node is connected to two parent nodes and two child nodes and they share a child node with the node next to it.